centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 > *eventReportBuilder* has finished on the monitoring server (see the cron
 > file \* /etc/cron.d/centreon\* on the monitoring server).

-Centreon MBI installation is now complete, check [the tutorial](../getting-started/analyze-resources-availability.md)
+Your Centreon MBI installation is now complete, check [the tutorial](../getting-started/analyze-resources-availability.md).